Samtoch/Microservices-based-Search-Service/README.md

 # Microservices-based-Search-Service
 This is a .Net 9 Microservices Project with implemetations for User Management, Email Service and Semantic Search Service.
 With YARP as the API Gateway

+## API Gateway
+The API Gateway provides an entry point into the services, provides security (authentication and authorization), and manages rate limiting and caching.

 ## User Management
 The User service has a collection of endpoints for user creation, update, deletion, query, signup, login, and password reset.
 The user service communicates with the email service using the RabbitMQ message broker such that signup and password reset notifications are sent through the messaging queue, and a failure of the email service does not stop the user service, and whenever the email service is up, all the messages on the queue get delivered.